Marilyn Monroe’s Los Angeles

 7028 Hollywood Blvd, Hollywood

 Oh, if these walls could talk.
-One of Hollywood’s most famous landmarks, the historic Hollywood Roosevelt is where Monroe posed for her very first commercial (most people think it was for suntan lotion but it was for toothpaste) on the pool’s diving board.
+One of Hollywood’s most famous landmarks, the historic Hollywood Roosevelt is where Monroe posed for her very first commercial (most people think it was for suntan lotion but it was for toothpaste) on the pool’s diving board that no longer exists.
 In the mid-50s she regularly stayed in a suite above the pool area that is now the Tropicana Bar.
 It’s reported that Monroe loved the hotel so much her spirit lives here to this day.
-Whether or not that’s true, you can at least experience her presence by booking the Marilyn Suite.
+Whether or not that’s true, you can at least experience her presence by booking the Marilyn Suite (room 229).

 The Charlie Hotel